Henri de Tonti: Early life and military service

 Henri de Tonti was born in Gaeta, c.
 1649, to Lorenzo and Isabelle (née di Lietto) de Tonti.
 His father was the governor of Gaeta and a Neapolitan banker.
 He is credited with inventing the tontine, a form of life insurance, though it has been suggested he merely modified existing Italian life insurance practices.
 Lorenzo was involved in a revolt against the Spanish viceroy in Naples, and the family was forced to seek asylum in France around the time of Henri's birth.
 Henri's brother Alphonse was born in 1659, and later became one of the founders of what is now Detroit.
 Henri de Tonti's cousins, Daniel Greysolon Dulhut and Claude Greysolon de La Tourette were also able to build a name for themselves in New France.

-In 1668 around the age of 18, De Tonti decided to join the French military.
+In 1668 around the age of 18, Tonti decided to join the French military.
 He was a cadet in the French Royal Army for his first two years of military service.
-For the following four years, De Tonti was commissioned into the French Navy as a midshipman, being stationed at Marseille and Toulon and embarking on seven tours at sea, four of which were on tall ships and three on galleys.
+For the following four years, Tonti was commissioned into the French Navy as a midshipman, being stationed at Marseille and Toulon and embarking on seven tours at sea, four of which were on tall ships and three on galleys.
 He later became captain-lieutenant of the maître de camp in Messina.
 This was a French army that Louis XIV sent to Sicily in 1675 under the command of the Duke of Vivonne to support the Messina revolt during the Franco-Dutch War.

-De Tonti took part in military operations in the village of Gesso, up the hills near Messina.
+Tonti took part in military operations in the village of Gesso, up the hills near Messina.
 He lost his hand in a grenade explosion, later replacing it with a metal appliance.
 He was also taken as a prisoner of war.
-After being detained for six months, De Tonti was exchanged for the Governor's son.
-After returning to France, De Tonti continued his deployment as a volunteer on the galleys.
-From that time on, wore a prosthetic hook covered by a glove, thus earning the nickname "Iron Hand".
+After being detained for six months, Tonti was exchanged for the Governor's son.
+After returning to France, Tonti continued his deployment as a volunteer on the galleys.
+From that time on, he wore a prosthetic hook covered by a glove, thus earning the nickname "Iron Hand".
 Among the officers fighting beside the French expedition corps, there were the brothers Antonio and Thomas Crisafy, who years later de Tonti will have the chance to meet again in New France.
 After the Franco-Dutch War, De Tonti was unable to obtain employment until recruited by La Salle, for exploration.